midhunkalarikkal/FullDomain/Notes/js.md

 It works best for primitive types and functions.

 `instanceof`
-instanceof tests whether the prototype chain of an object includes the prototype of a constructor function.
-Checks wether the object is an instanceof constructor function
+It is used to check wether the object is an instance of the specific constructor function or class

-we want to check if an object was created from a specific constructor we want to validate class instances (obj instanceof MyClass)
 ```js
 object instanceof ConstructorFunction;